Should I Get a Secured Loan to Build My Credit?

 On the flip side, negative marks associated with the account, including late payments, will stay on your credit report for seven years.
 Before taking out a secured loan, budget for your monthly loan payments to help you avoid damaging your credit.

 There is a loan type, called a credit-builder loan, designed specifically for those interested in building or rebuilding credit, though it's not a traditional secured loan.
 They work like this: The lender deposits the loan balance into a savings account they control, and you'll then make fixed payments for a period of months.
-The lender reports your activity to the credit bureaus (Experian, TransUnion and Equifax), which could improve your credit.
+Make sure the lender reports your activity to the credit bureaus (Experian, TransUnion and Equifax), which could improve your credit.
 When the loan is satisfied, the lender will give you the total balance, which may include a portion of the interest you paid or that grew in the account.
 As a result, you'll save money and build credit simultaneously.

 Are Secured Loans a Good Idea?